 Latest research finds aluminum promotes breast cancer cell mobility

-The study referenced at the beginning of this news story was designed to evaluate the effects of exposure to aluminium on the migratory and invasive properties of ER+/PR+ MCF-7 human breast cancer cells.
-Long-term (defined as 32 weeks) but not short-term (1 week) exposure of MCF-7 cells to aluminium chloride or aluminium chlorohydrate was found to enhance the motility of the cells.
+The study referenced at the beginning of this news story was designed to evaluate the effects of exposure to aluminum on the migratory and invasive properties of ER+/PR+ MCF-7 human breast cancer cells.
+Long-term (defined as 32 weeks) but not short-term (1 week) exposure of MCF-7 cells to aluminum chloride or aluminum chlorohydrate was found to enhance the motility of the cells.
 Live cell imaging demonstrated that the cumulative length moved by individual aluminum-exposed breast cancer cells exceeded that of unexposed cells.

-Long-term (37 week) exposure to aluminium chloride or aluminium chlorohydrate also was shown to enhance the ability of the breast cancer cells to invade through a matrigel layer (a gelatinous protein mixture used as a type of reconstituted cell membrane).
-The authors conclude that while the molecular mechanisms remain to be explained, the ability of aluminium salts to increase migratory and invasive properties of MCF-7 breast cancer cells suggests that aluminium in breast tissue could influence metastatic processes.
+Long-term (37 week) exposure to aluminum chloride or aluminum chlorohydrate also was shown to enhance the ability of the breast cancer cells to invade through a matrigel layer (a gelatinous protein mixture used as a type of reconstituted cell membrane).
+The authors conclude that while the molecular mechanisms remain to be explained, the ability of aluminum salts to increase migratory and invasive properties of MCF-7 breast cancer cells suggests that aluminum in breast tissue could influence metastatic processes.